NicolasMouraC/Reddit-Clone/README.md

 To initiallize the server on localhost.

 ### 📌 Version changes
+* 0.3.0 - Reddit new posts integration with app through json api
 * 0.2.1 - Responsive posts section
 * 0.2.0 - Reddit posts integration with app through json api
 * 0.1.1 - Page stylized with css